payu-india/CMS-Chatbot/docs/Chargeback/chargeback-dashboard/respond-to-chargebacks/accept-chargeback-on-dashboard.md

   * **File Types**: PDF, Word documents, or image files
   * **Organization**: Combine multiple screenshots into a single document
   * **Documentation**: Add brief descriptions for each piece of evidence

-  > **Best Practice**: Merge all screenshots into a single MS Word or PDF file with descriptive captions for each piece of evidence.
 </Callout>

 7. Add detailed comments explaining the partial acceptance in the **Comments** field.